HIP BONE ANATOMY

 Ischial Spine

-• A pointed, triangular eminence extending backward and medially from the ischium
+The ischial spine is a pointed, triangular eminence extending backward and medially from the ischium.
+It serves as an attachment site for important structures.

 Lesser Sciatic Notch